 - Live Online Sunday Service

-Founded in 1991 and based in Doylestown, Americans for Native Americans (ANA) is an organization dedicated to improving the quality of life for Native Americans on the Hopi, Navajo, and Zuni Nations by providing essential goods and programs which foster self-reliance and mutual understanding.
-Learn more about Americans for Native Americans.
+Founded in 1991 and based in Doylestown, Americans for Native Americans (ANA) is a non-profit 501©(3) charitable organization dedicated to improving the quality of life for Native Americans in the Southwest by providing essential goods and programs which foster self-reliance and mutual understanding.

-We help our neighbors in need by taking weekly in-kind donations of food items and donating them to our local food pantry – taking weekly donations of food items to our local food pantry.
+Food insecurity is still a major problem in the United States, and for years CUCC has made an effort to address food insecurity in our community by making in-kind weekly donations of food items to the Doylestown Food Pantry.
 The need in our community for these items is ever present and real.
+In 2022 CUCC donated 9,142 pounds of food to the Pantry.
 The food pantry is coordinated through the Bucks County Housing Group, the largest provider of homeless services for families and children in Bucks County.

-In addition to these wonderful organizations which we support annually, Carversville United Church of Christ responds on a case-by-case basis to immediate situations of need within our community.
-Through financial and volunteer assistance we have supported families without food or housing and those affected by recent natural disasters such as hurricanes and flooding.
+In addition to these wonderful organizations we support annually, Carversville United Church of Christ responds on a case -by- case basis to immediate situations of need within our community.
+Through financial and volunteer assistance we have supported families in need of housing or who have food insecurity and those affected by recent natural disasters such as hurricanes and flooding.

 We know each other and care about each other.